-2.2 The Western Cape Protected Area Network
+2.2 The Western Cape Protected Areas Estate

-The province's terrestrial protected area network totalled 2 328 477 ha as of 31 March 2024 (Figure 1).
-This network consists of areas deemed formally protected in terms of NEM: PAA.
-The protected area network remains unrepresentative of approximately half of the ecosystems contained within the network.
+The province's terrestrial protected areas estate totalled 2 328 477 ha as of 31 March 2024 (Figure 1).
+This conservation estate consists of areas deemed formally protected in terms of NEM: PAA and include Protected Areas such as National Parks, Provincial Nature Reserves, Local Authority Nature Reserves and privately owned Nature Reserves.
+The protected area estate remains unrepresentative of approximately half of the ecosystems contained within the estate.
 The positioning of new protected areas in the most appropriated areas, based on systematic biodiversity planning and the 2023 WC BSP (CapeNature, 2023), ensures high confidence in achieving and contributing to national representative biodiversity targets in the medium term.

-Figure 1: The protected area network of the Western Cape Province as of March 2024.
+Figure 1: The protected areas estate of the Western Cape Province as of March 2024.

-Inshore Marine Protected Areas (MPAs) currently account for approximately 1 600 km2 along the Western Cape coastline.
-Of the 20 new MPAs declared in 2019, seven are in the waters offshore of the Western Cape provincial coastline and cover approximately 20 819 km2 (Figure 2).
+Coastal Marine Protected Areas (MPAs) currently account for approximately 1 600 km2 along the Western Cape coastline.
+Of the 20 new MPAs declared in 2019, seven are offshore of the Western Cape provincial coastline and cover approximately 20 819 km2 (Figure 2).
+The Prince Edward and Marion Islands are recognised Marine Protected Areas within South African territory but are not reflected in Figure 2 due to their extreme isolation and distance from the mainland and other islands.